Events & Tickets

 Mr. Lowell remains a passionate voice for equality and speaks for many causes whenever he can.
 In his spare time, he can be found hiking (especially with his puggle Gertie), traveling, cooking, discovering new bands while keeping up with old favorites and occasionally even playing the French horn.
 He is an avid reader and an awful, but effective, ping-pong player.
 He currently resides in Los Angeles and New York.

-For her debut with the Atlanta Symphony in Osvaldo Golijov's Ainadamar, Ms. O’Connor joined Robert Spano for performances and a Grammy® Award-winning Deutsche Grammophon recording.
-Her discography also includes Mahler’s Third Symphony with Jaap van Zweden and the Dallas Symphony, Lieberson’s Neruda Songs with Robert Spano and the Atlanta Symphony, Adams’ The Gospel According to the Other Mary with Gustavo Dudamel and the Los Angeles Philharmonic, and Beethoven’s Ninth Symphony with Franz Welser-Möst and the Cleveland Orchestra.
+For her debut with the Atlanta Symphony in Ainadamar, Ms. O’Connor joined Robert Spano for performances and a Grammy Award-winning Deutsche Grammophon recording.
+Her recording catalogue also includes Mahler’s Third Symphony with Jaap van Zweden and the Dallas Symphony, Lieberson’s Neruda Songs and Michael Kurth’s Everything Lasts Forever with Robert Spano and the Atlanta Symphony, Adams’ The Gospel According to the Other Mary with Gustavo Dudamel and the Los Angeles Philharmonic and Beethoven’s Ninth Symphony with Franz Welser-Möst and the Cleveland Orchestra.

 Aaron Crouch, born and raised in Bowie, Maryland, entered the Curtis Institute of Music in 2016 as an undergraduate student, studying with Marlena Kleinman Malas.
 All students at Curtis receive merit-based, full-tuition scholarships, and Mr. Crouch is the William Horne Fellow.